Do you know if a DUI is a felony in Arizona or a misdemeanor?

 The charge becomes an Extreme DUI if your blood alcohol concentration is 0.15 percent or above, or 0.020 or above in a commercial vehicle.
 Again, this is still a misdemeanor in Arizona.

-An Aggravated DUI is a felony.
+An Aggravated DUI is a felony in Arizona.
 This will be your charge if you commit a DUI with a revoked, suspended, or canceled license, among other circumstances that we’ll talk about more below.

 Felony DUI Arizona: What are the Penalties for DUIs?